 Year 2 - Specialisation and Preparation • The second year provides you with the option to specialise in areas of interest.
 You can choose from Leadership & Change, Data & Statistics, Operations Management, HRM and Digital Enterprise, while also covering International Business and Cross Cultural Management.

 • Your language abilities are further developed with a focus on developing skills necessary for working abroad, linguistically, professionally and personally.

 Year 3 - International Placement - Developing Cultural Intelligence • You will undertake a compulsory international work placement in a country which speaks your chosen language.

 • The aim is for you to develop your professional, cultural and language skills while working in a dynamic international organisation

 Year 4 - Enhancing your Global Mind-set • You will undertake compulsory modules in Global Strategy as well as Consultancy or Business Start-up.
-Other options include Innovation, Consumer Behaviour and more.
+Other options include Innovation and Contemporary Issues.

 • An applied focus is incorporated through company tours, live case studies with guest lecturers from industry and a variety of assessment and learning approaches.